max-build/CaptaFlow/README.md

 # CaptaFlow (0.9.1)

-CaptaFlow is a real-time sentiment data analysis application for identifying the dominant emotions in Twitch chat messages to provide audience engagement insights for creators.
+CaptaFlow is an cloud-integrated real-time sentiment data analysis application for identifying dominant emotions in live messages to provide audience engagement insights for creators.
+Twitch has been used as an example in the documentation, however the intention is for the application to be platform agnostic and usable by creators on any live-streaming platform.

 ## Architecture Diagram
 I've included an architecture diagram below to show the tools involved and the sequence they're used in.

 ![Architecture Diagram](./files/Architecture-Diagram.png)